balxor/dtrust/research/llm-refusal-boundaries.md

 ### 5.3 Vulnerability by Exploit Category

-The most striking finding is the asymmetric distribution of safeguard effectiveness across exploit categories.
+A primary finding is the asymmetric distribution of safeguard effectiveness across exploit categories.
 Table 3 and Figure 1 show this pattern.

 **Table 3: Exploit Category Vulnerability (Real Claude)**